 Traumatic Brain Injuries can be permanent.
-A serious TBI can even lead to coma or death in some cases.
+A severe TBI can even cause coma or death in some cases.

 What qualifies as a traumatic brain injury?

-Any type of sudden damage or a blow that is caused to your head can be classified as a traumatic brain injury.
-TBI injuries are further classified on the basis of their magnitude.
+Any sudden damage or a blow caused to your head can be classified as a traumatic brain injury.
+TBIs are further classified based on their magnitude.

 Can traumatic brain injury heal?

 Yes, 20% of all traumatic brain injuries can heal.
-You will need follow-up checkups for the rest of your life, as they ensure the injury is not going to cause any problem.
+You will need follow-up checkups for the rest of your life to ensure the damage does not cause any future problems.

 What are the long-term effects of traumatic brain injury?

-Less than 20% of patients experience long term effects of TBI.
-Headaches, memory loss, depression, and anxiety are some common symptoms of long-term TBI.
+Less than 20% of patients experience long-term effects of TBIs.
+Some common but temporary symptoms of TBIs are headaches, memory loss, depression, and anxiety.

 What are the three types of TBI?

-Three types of TBI are Mild, Moderate, and Severy injuries.
-All of them are characterized by loss of consciousness and all of them effect the head.
+Three types of TBI are mild, moderate, and severe injuries.
+These are characterized by loss of consciousness, and all of them affect the head.

 Does TBI get worse with age?

-Yes, in some cases TBI can become worse with age.
-It is always advisable to have a long-term follow up treatment to know if TBI is becoming worse with age.
+Yes, in some cases, TBI can become worse with age.
+It is always advisable to have a long-term follow-up treatment to know if TBI worsens with age.

-The experts at the Euromed Clinic Center Dubai know how to treat traumatic brain injury treatment.
-If you or someone around you is suffering from TBI, please get in touch to learn more about traumatic brain injury treatment.
+The experts at the Euromed® Clinic Center know how to treat traumatic brain injury treatment.
+So, if you are suffering from TBI, please get in touch to learn more about its treatment.